Why One Psychologist Considers SNOO a New-Mom “Essential”

 “The first time around it may have been a harder sell for me.
 I would have thought, ‘I can’t spend that much on something that helps just me.’
 But something that feels so powerful the second time is saying: ‘This is a need of mine.
 It’s not a luxury.
 It’s not a Fendi diaper bag.
 It’s something that will save my sanity, give me more patience, help me have a better relationship with my husband, help me bond with my baby, and help me get back to the work I love.”

-She hopes that as other moms become aware of how profoundly sleep deprivation may affect them that they too realize that SNOO is “an essential purpose, not a luxury.”
+She hopes that as other moms become aware of how profoundly sleep deprivation may affect them that they too realize that SNOO is “an essential purchase, not a luxury.”

 Have questions about a Happiest Baby product?
 Our consultants would be happy to help!
 Connect with us at firstname.lastname@example.org.